NikhilTiwari29/Cult.fit-clone/README.md

 # Cult.fit-clone
 #### About Cult.fit-clone
->  Lybrate.com innovative online doctor database gives you access to over 150,000 highly trained medical experts.
-So you can ask a doctor anything you want, simple with a touch of a finger.
-You can save as much as 70% of your time and money at your next visit to the doctor and with the assurance that the medical professional you are seeing is highly trained and experienced.
-We use a stringent verification process to ensure you are 100% satisfied every time.
-Subscribe to the Lybrate Online Doctor network today to get the very best access to free questions, consultations and easy appointments.
+At cult.fit, we strive to keep you fit & healthy through a range of holistic offerings that include fitness and yoga, healthy meals, mental wellbeing and primary care.
+Now anyone can now stay healthy from the safety of their homes with just a single app that helps you to #BeBetterEveryDay

-> In this project we have tried to enhance the cloning of “lybrate” website using backend with validations, authentications and much more.
+> In this project we have tried to enhance the cloning of “Cult.fit” website using backend with validations, authentications and much more.
 We had build up all our efforts to do our best in this project.
 As, the Masai School's Mentorship  was specifically to build up our skills and we also accordingly implemented all that teachings in our project to look it at its best.
-> At  “lybrate”, we strive to keep you fit & healthy through a range of holistic offerings that include online consulting with doctors for any health issue.
+> At  “Cult.fit”, we strive to keep you fit & healthy through a range of holistic offerings that include online consulting with doctors for any health issue.
 Now anyone can now stay healthy from the safety of their homes with just a single app that Not only does Lybrate give you access to online medical professionals, we also have regular blogs from respected experts that give you tips and advice on health and well being.

 # Deployment link:
 https://cult-fit-clone-w13.herokuapp.com/